Service Bus queues, topics, and subscriptions

 If you are new to Azure Service Bus, read through What is Azure Service Bus? before going through this article.

 Queues offer First In, First Out (FIFO) message delivery to one or more competing consumers.
 That is, receivers typically receive and process messages in the order in which they were added to the queue.
 And, only one message consumer receives and processes each message.

 A key benefit of using queues is to achieve temporal decoupling of application components.
-In other words, the producers (senders) and consumers (receivers) don't have to send and receive messages at the same time.
-That's because messages are stored durably in the queue.
+In other words, the producers (senders) and consumers (receivers) don't have to send and receive messages at the same time, because messages are stored durably in the queue.
 Furthermore, the producer doesn't have to wait for a reply from the consumer to continue to process and send messages.

 A related benefit is load-leveling, which enables producers and consumers to send and receive messages at different rates.
 In many applications, the system load varies over time.
 However, the processing time required for each unit of work is typically constant.
 Intermediating message producers and consumers with a queue means that the consuming application only has to be able to handle average load instead of peak load.
 The depth of the queue grows and contracts as the incoming load varies.
 This capability directly saves money regarding the amount of infrastructure required to service the application load.
 As the load increases, more worker processes can be added to read from the queue.
 Each message is processed by only one of the worker processes.
 Furthermore, this pull-based load balancing allows for best use of the worker computers even if the worker computers with processing power pull messages at their own maximum rate.
 This pattern is often termed the competing consumer pattern.

 Using queues to intermediate between message producers and consumers provides an inherent loose coupling between the components.
 Because producers and consumers aren't aware of each other, a consumer can be upgraded without having any effect on the producer.

 You can create queues using one of the following options: